 In this article:

-Putting your monthly bills on a credit card might be good for you if:
+Paying your monthly bills with a credit card could make sense for you if:

-You Want to Get the Most of Your Credit Card's Perks
+You Want to Get the Most Out Of Your Credit Card's Perks

 You Want to Ensure On-Time Payments

 Missing a payment on a monthly bill could negatively affect your credit score.
 Payment history is the single biggest factor in your credit score, and a late payment that is reported to credit bureaus will stay on your credit report for seven years.
 Service providers may also charge fees for late payments or, in some cases, even cancel your service.

 Scheduling automatic payments from your checking account can keep you from missing a payment due date.
 However, if you don't have enough cash in your account when automatic payment is withdrawn, your bank might charge an overdraft or nonsufficient funds fee or other penalty.
 Unpaid fees or penalties can hurt your credit score if the bank sends your account to collections.

 Using a credit card for automatic payments helps ensure that your payments go through even if your checking account balance is in the single digits.
 Just be sure to pay the balance when you get your credit card bill.

 You Want to Keep Your Credit Card Active